talkable/talkable-docs/source/api/customer.rst

    ================= ========================================================
    Parameter         Description
    ================= ========================================================
-   site_slug         Your Curebit Site ID.
-You can get this from your Curebit
+   site_slug         Your Talkable Site ID.
+You can get this from your
-                     dashboard after you log in and create a site. api_key           Your API key.
+                     Talkable dashboard after you log in and create a site. api_key           Your API key.
 You can manage your API key in the Account Settings. customer_email    The customer's email address.